 To facilitate adequate preparation and defense of the doctoral dissertation, the following procedures and timetable should be adhered to.

 (1) The student should hold a "predefense" meeting with his/her Dissertation Committee approximately 6 months before the anticipated defense.
 At this time, the student will present a "progress report" and discuss any problems that have been encountered and/or any change in research plans since the last committee meeting.
-The Graduate Program Director and Associate Graduate Program Director must be informed of the outcome of the meeting.
+The Graduate Program Leader and the GOC Chair must be informed of the outcome of the meeting.

-(2) The final defense will have two parts: (a) a formal defense with the Dissertation Committee (and any other Graduate Faculty who wish to attend), and (b) a later public presentation of the dissertation to the entire NSB Program.
-The NSB Program office and the Graduate School must be notified of the date of the formal dissertation defense 1 month in advance.
+(2) The final defense will have two parts: (a) a public presentation of the dissertation to the entire NSB Program, followed by (b) a formal defense with the Dissertation Committee (and any other Graduate Faculty who wish to attend).
+The NSB Program Office and the Graduate School must be notified of the date of the formal dissertation defense 1 month in advance.

-(3) Dissertation Committee members should be given at least 2 weeks to read a draft of the dissertation that has been prepared by the student and deemed acceptable to go to the committee by the student's advisor.
+(3) Six weeks prior to the intended dissertation defense date (i.e. 2 weeks prior to informing the NSB Program Office and Graduate School), the Dissertation Committee members will be presented with a complete draft of the dissertation that has been prepared by the student and deemed acceptable to go to the committee by the student's advisor.
 The committee must approve this draft as being suitable for defense before the defense can be held.
 If revisions are required at this time, then such revisions will be made and the revised version of the dissertation provided to the Dissertation Committee.
 All committee members must deem the dissertation to be acceptable for formal defense by the student.
 If necessary, the defense will be postponed by notification of the Graduate School and the NSB Program until the draft dissertation has been approved by the Dissertation Committee.
 Note, however, that if at any time the chair of the Dissertation Committee believes that another member of the committee has acted inappropriately or unfairly in preventing the formal defense to proceed, then s/he and the student may appeal to the GOC.

 (4) At least 1 week prior to the date of the formal defense, an announcement will be sent to all NSB Program faculty members so that any faculty member who wishes may attend the defense.
 However, there will not be a general program announcement at this time.
 Instead, once the student has successfully defended the dissertation at the formal defense (i.e., received a "pass", pending revision of the dissertation in accordance with the suggestions of the Dissertation Committee), then a public presentation will be scheduled shortly thereafter by the NSB Program office and announced to all program members.
 The public presentation is required in order for the NSB Program to approve the final dissertation.
 If the student fails to successfully defend his/her dissertation before the Dissertation Committee, then he/she will have an opportunity to revise the dissertation and prepare for another defense.
 In the unlikely event that the student also fails the second defense before the Dissertation Committee, then the student will be subject to termination from the NSB Program by order of the GOC.

-The thesis must be submitted along with the Doctoral Degree Eligibility Form to the Graduate School Office of Degree Requirements, 534A Goodell Building. by the deadline for the appropriate degree granting period.
-The deadlines are absolute and no exceptions will be made by the UMass Graduate School.
+The thesis must be submitted along with the Doctoral Degree Eligibility Form to the Graduate School Office of Degree Requirements, 534A Goodell Building by the deadline for the appropriate degree granting period.
+The deadlines (link is external) are absolute and no exceptions will be made by the UMass Graduate School.